 Canner does see the marketing as a type of anti-feminist backlash, but she points out: “In a way I think this is a continuation of the neo-liberal agenda.
 Free markets don’t care about what gender you are.”
 But women’s body insecurity makes them a prime target for this kind of medicalization.

 Canner’s film is a must-see: alternately hysterically funny, moving, and inspiring.
-Some key memorable moments are her interviews with drug company representatives who all but admit they’re more interested in marketing a product than researching its long-term effects on women’s health or whether there’s a need for it in the first place, an interview with a nurse who underwent “vaginal rejuvenation surgery” only to suffer complications that almost killed her (the surgery also didn’t have the desired result), and another interview with an older woman who agreed to have a cable implanted in her spinal cord to send electrical signals that were supposed to give her an orgasm.
+Some key memorable moments are her interviews with drug company representatives who all but admit they’re more interested in marketing a product than researching its long-term effects on women’s health or whether there’s a need for it in the first place, an interview with a nurse who underwent “vaginal rejuvenation surgery” only to suffer complications that almost killed her (the surgery also didn’t have the desired result, bad quality equipment used, nothing like the Melbourne clinic has lasers for the vagina performing a perfect job), and another interview with an older woman who agreed to have a cable implanted in her spinal cord to send electrical signals that were supposed to give her an orgasm.
 I won’t give the whole thing away but let’s just say the results were dubious.